Probing the quantum metric of 3D topological insulators: The quantum metric of Dirac cones

 The quantum metric tensor $g$ of the Dirac cone can be probed by second-order nonlinear transport as long as the time-reversal symmetry is lifted \cite{Kaplan2022,Lahiri2023,Jiang2025}.
 In time-reversal conditions, nonlinear charge responses associated with the quantum metric are precluded because the dipole of the band-energy normalized quantum metric $G^{aa}$ ($a = x, y, z$) integrates to zero over the Fermi contour (Fig. 1b).
-However, breaking the time reversal by applying a magnetic field in the plane leads to a finite second-order nonlinear conductivity $\sigma_{aaa}=\frac{j_{a}^{2\omega}}{(E_{a}^{\omega})^2} \propto \int d^2 {\bf k} ~\partial_{k_{a}} G^{aa} f_0({\bf k})$ in the direction $\hat{a}$ orthogonal to the magnetic field \cite{Mercaldo2024}(Methods).
-Here, $E_{a}^{\omega}$ is the applied electric field, $j_{a}^{2\omega}$ is the ensuing nonlinear current density, and $f_0({\bf k})$ is the Fermi-Dirac distribution function of the surface band in question.
+However, breaking the time reversal by applying a magnetic field in the surface plane leads to a finite second-order nonlinear conductivity $\sigma_{aaa}=\frac{j_{a}^{2\omega}}{(E_{a}^{\omega})^2} \propto \int d^2 {\bf k} ~\partial_{k_{a}} G^{aa} f_0({\bf k})$ in the direction $\hat{a}$ orthogonal to the magnetic field (Methods) \cite{Mercaldo2024}.
+Here, $E_{a}^{\omega}$ is the applied electric field, $j_{a}^{2\omega}$ is the ensuing nonlinear current density, and $f_0({\bf k})$ is the equilibrium Fermi-Dirac distribution function of the surface band in question.
 Microscopically, this happens because the magnetic field shifts the Dirac cone in momentum space and, in conjunction with symmetry-allowed particle-hole symmetry breaking terms $\propto k^2$ and the trigonal warping $\propto k^3$, generates a net band-energy normalized quantum metric dipole~\cite{Mercaldo2024}.
+Thus, the magnetic field does not change the quantum metric $g$, at least at low surface carrier densities, but only the momentum-space integral of the derivatives of $G^{aa}$.
 In comparison, the nonlinear conductivity in the direction parallel to the magnetic field remains zero.
 Therefore, the concerted action of the quantum metric and magnetic field activates a nonlinear and nonreciprocal resistance that can be used as a proxy for the geometrical properties of the Dirac cone.
+As shown in Fig. 1c, this nonlinear response increases monotonically with the decreasing surface carrier density, which can be modulated, e.g., by chemical doping or gate voltages.
 We emphasize that, as pointed out in Ref.~\cite{Mercaldo2024}, the quantum metric is a general feature of topological surface states described by the Dirac model \cite{Chen2024c,Mera2022}.
-However, the quantum-metric driven magnetoresistance (QMMR) can become finite only in the presence of quadratic $\sim k^2$ or cubic $\sim k^3$ terms added to the Dirac equation, i.e., the Dirac cone must feature a parabolic correction or a trigonal warping \cite{Mercaldo2024}.
+However, the quantum-metric driven magnetoresistance (QMMR) can become finite only in the presence of quadratic $\sim k^2$ or cubic $\sim k^3$ terms, i.e., the Dirac cone must feature a parabolic correction or a trigonal warping \cite{Mercaldo2024}.
 These $k$-nonlinear terms, however, are typical of realistic 3D topological insulators \cite{Liu2010}, and the QMMR is thus an effective probe of their quantum metric.
+We also stress that breaking both the inversion and time-reversal symmetries is necessary to activate second-order nonlinear transport driven by the quantum metric \cite{Kaplan2022,Lahiri2023,Jiang2025}.
+While in $\mathcal{PT}$-symmetric topological antiferromagnets such as MnBi$_2$Te$_4$ the time reversal is lifted microscopically by the antiferromagnetic order \cite{Gao2023,Wang2023c}, the time reversal symmetry of 3D topological insulators such as Sb$_2$Te$_3$ can be removed by applying magnetic fields \cite{Sala2025,Mercaldo2024}.